New Effington, South Dakota

 New Effington is a town in Roberts County, South Dakota, United States.
 The population was 234 at the 2020 census.
+In 1965 the high school team won the district basketball tournament in Sisseton.
+As part of a school approved event and classroom project, the senior class of 1965 held a memorial tribute north of the school for Nevermore, the class pet raven.

 New Effington was laid out in 1913, after a proposed railroad further away from the original city Effington spurred the need to move the town.
 Needing a new name they simply added "New", the original being a reference to one of the first women (named Ellie) to get a homestead in the original town.